millenko/Shark-Attacks/README.md

 <br>
 After that, our motives became less ulterior and more altruistic, which is to determine what and how much have we learned so far, and to continue the learning.
 <br>
-We hope to be a contributing factor to decrease in the shark-related accidents, for the sake of both humans and sharks.
+We hope to be a contributing factor to decrease in the 🦈-related accidents, for the sake of both humans and 🦈.

 ## Team members
 - Deimante Piraityte